Music Technology Hackathon: Build the Future of Creative Tools

 Jury

-We're excited to welcome Jesse Engel, Jonathan Rochelle, Jonathan Wyner, Lillia Betz, Michele Darling, Christian Steinmetz, and JB Thiebaut to the jury panel, where they'll evaluate projects across creativity, technical execution, and real-world product potential.
+We're excited to welcome Ilaria Manco, Jonathan Rochelle, Jonathan Wyner, Lillia Betz, Michele Darling, Christian Steinmetz, Andreas Jacobi, and JB Thiebaut to the jury panel, where they'll evaluate projects across creativity, technical execution, and real-world product potential.

 Jonathan Rochelle is a product leader and entrepreneur currently building AI-powered music technology at Lutely.
 He previously led product teams at LinkedIn and Zapier, and earlier at Google he helped shape products including Sheets, Docs, Drive, Forms, Classroom, and Jamboard, bringing collaborative tools to hundreds of millions of people.